signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-01/chapter01.md

 In these first two labs, we will look at a critical tool for understanding *signals*: the *oscilloscope*.
 An oscilloscope allows you to visualize the voltage level of a signal in order to understand how the signal is actually changing over time.
 Understanding how a signal changes over time is critical to understanding how the signal is affecting any of the other modules it might be connected to.
 We will also look at two simple signal generator modules which output a constant voltages.
 The magnitude or *level* of the constant voltage can be set by a knob.

+When you are ready, move on to the [next chapter](../Chapter-02/chapter02.md)!

 ## Labs

 So, let's begin!
 Right-click (or alt/opt-click) on the links below; then click `Save as ..` to download the two VCV Rack labs.
 Once downloaded, double-click them in your file browser, or open them using VCV Rack's `File > Open` dialog.
 The two labs will walk you step-by-step through the basics of viewing a voltage with an oscilloscope.